Officials in charge of education in Cam My commune discuss professional work. Photo: Hai Yen |

 A commune-level education official said: The biggest concern now is that the policies for education officials are not commensurate with the work.
 Compared to managers and teachers at schools who receive preferential allowances and seniority allowances, commune-level education officials do more work but do not enjoy these preferential mechanisms.

 To meet the demands of work, Ms. Vu Thi Minh Dao starts work at 6am every day, and sometimes she gets home at 7:30pm, and most of the time she gets home later.
-The agency leaders know about her difficulties and efforts, so if there is anything she has not done well, the commune leaders and department leaders will give her detailed instructions so that she can improve.
+The agency leaders know about her difficulties and efforts, so if there is anything she has not done well, the commune leaders and department leaders will give her dedicated guidance to help her improve.
 Colleagues in the Department of Culture and Social Affairs also encourage each other to try to overcome this difficult period.

-“There are also people who quit their jobs at my place.
+“In my place, there are also people who quit.
 When one person is missing, it means the workload for those who stay will be greater, but I will try my best,” said Ms. Dao.

 Ms. Le Thi Hong Nhung used to be the principal of a junior high school in Tan Phu district (old), then became a specialist in charge of junior high school education at the district's Department of Education and Training.
-She has now been assigned to the Department of Culture and Social Affairs of Phu Lam commune and is a civil servant in charge of education.
+Up to now, she has been assigned to the Department of Culture and Social Affairs of Phu Lam commune and is a civil servant in charge of the education sector.

-Compared to many education officials of other communes and wards, Ms. Nhung has more advantages because she has a long working experience in the industry, understands the professional regulations in her field of responsibility, and has close connections with the principals of schools in the area...
+Compared to many education officials of other communes and wards, Ms. Nhung has more advantages because she has a long working history in the industry, understands the professional regulations in her field of responsibility, and has close connections with the school boards in the area...
 Therefore, she has adapted to the new job quite quickly.
-However, to meet the job requirements, she has to study and equip herself with knowledge every day.
+However, to meet the job requirements, she has to self-study and equip herself with knowledge every day.

 Ms. Nhung shared: “We must learn from superior managers; learn from managers and teachers of schools; learn from circulars, decrees and learn from actual work.
 Up to now, I have not remembered all the tasks I am responsible for.
 Now, I just have to learn and solve them as they come up.
 There are some documents that I have to study for several days to process.
 At this time, we need to work together to overcome difficulties to do the best job assigned to us.”